Valheim Mistlands (opens in new tab): The new biome

 How to summon and defeat Yagluth

-Yagluth is the fifth and final boss in Valheim.
+Yagluth is the fifth boss in Valheim.
 He's an enormous skeleton wearing a crown.
 Yagluth has no legs or lower body, so he crawls after you using his big skeletal hands.

-Yagluth's location will be added to your map using a tablet found in some tall standing stones in the Plains biome.
+Yagluth's location will be added to your map using a tablet found near stone structures in the Plains—search for an arrangement of boulders that look a bit like Stonehenge.
 He can be summoned by using five fuling totems.
 Fulings are goblin-like monsters found in the Plains, and fuling shamans will sometimes drop totems when killed.

 Yagluth has two fist attacks, one that causes damage in a radius of the attack, and the other that summons a shower of meteors upon the area.
-Yagluth also has a breath attack that acts like a flamethrower with a long range, turning while he uses it to sweep the line of fire across a wide area.
+Yagluth also has a breath attack that acts like a flamethrower with a long range that sweeps the line of fire across a wide area.

-Yagluth is the final boss, so be equipped with the best black metal gear and armor possible, with plenty of food and healing potions.
-That said, as a boss, he's pretty slow moving around.
+Before you fight Yagluth, make sure you're equipped with the best black metal gear and armor possible, with plenty of food and healing potions.
+That said, as a boss, he's pretty slow.
 He telegraphs his attacks fairly obviously, rearing his head back before using his fire breath.
-His hand will glow blue before using his fist smash and orange before summoning meteor strikes, so keep your eyes open so you know what's coming next.
+His hand will glow blue before using his fist smash and orange before summoning meteor strikes.
+Just keep your eyes open so you know what's coming next.

-The materials Yagluth drops apparently haven't been implemented in the Early Access game yet, so you can collect them but they may not actually serve a purpose at the moment.
+The torn spirits that Yagluth drops are used to craft a wisp fountain, which you'll need to build if you want to explore the next, newest biome: Mistlands.
 Placing Yagluth's trophy on the sacrificial stone will give you a power that reduces damage from elemental attacks like fire, frost, and poison.